Antetokounmpo leads Bucks past Timberwolves 134-106

+MINNEAPOLIS (AP) — The start to the game was unusual.
+Giannis Antetokounmpo’s final stat line was not.

-MINNEAPOLIS (AP) — Giannis Antetokounmpo had 34 points and 15 rebounds, and the Milwaukee Bucks beat the Minnesota Timberwolves 134-106 on Monday night.
+After waiting out a long delay, Antetokounmpo had 34 points and 15 rebounds as the Milwaukee Bucks beat the Minnesota Timberwolves 134-106 on Monday night.

-Antetokounmpo has posted a double-double in all seven games this season.
+Antetokounmpo, the reigning NBA MVP, has posted a double-double in all seven games this season.

+“Once you go out there, you have a mindset that you’re going to play a game, you’re going to go hard,” Antetokounmpo said.
+“Once you cannot go hard, you’ve got to almost switch mindsets.”

+The game was delayed 50 minutes so one of the baskets could be fixed before tipoff.
+During pregame warmups, the rim the Bucks were shooting on was discovered to be crooked.

+“I was making shots,” Antetokounmpo joked.
+“So I was happy.
+Once they said the rim is crooked, I was like, ‘Oh yeah, that’s why I was making a lot of shots.’
+Yeah, it was disturbing, because everybody was ready to go.
+We had to wait, like, probably, what was it, an hour?”

+If the Bucks were thrown off by the delay, it didn’t show.
+Milwaukee shot 53.8 percent from the field.

 Khris Middleton added 26 points to match his season high, and Eric Bledsoe set a season best with 22.
-Bledsoe added nine rebounds and six assists for the Bucks in a game delayed 50 minutes so one of the baskets could be fixed before tipoff.
+Bledsoe also had nine rebounds and six assists.

+“There’s just no excuses,” Middleton said.
+“We just had to stay professional and be as ready as we could.”

 Andrew Wiggins led the Timberwolves with 25 points.
 Minnesota played without center Karl-Anthony Towns, who served the second game of his two-game suspension for his part in an altercation with Philadelphia big man Joel Embiid last week.
 Robert Covington added 15 points.